 - John Morning Award for Art and Service

 Each fall, the Office of Student Involvement hosts a leadership retreat for interested Pratt students.
 The retreat is an overnight event at a camping center where participants learn about leadership styles and how these styles apply these styles to their own leadership experience.
 Students who have gone on the retreat over the years have learned concepts that have enhanced their personal leadership paths and increased their self-confidence.
-Some students have even gone on the retreat more than one year to reap the benefits of the activities offered.
 There is no cost for the retreat but registration is required.

 Primarily for new student leaders, the Art of Leadership Conference is offered during spring semester.
 Participants can choose from a variety of workshops facilitated by seasoned Pratt student leaders.